 Step 3: Complete the required training

-Before you receive access to OnCore, you and your team will need to complete the required training.
+Before you receive access to OnCore, you and your team will need to complete the required training in Design2Learn, an online platform.
 Each staff member whose job duties require access to OnCore must complete the required training for their role(s).
-As the system offers a collaborative environment where entire teams can work together, your team will be trained as a group.
-By doing so, you’ll be able to start using OnCore at the same time.
+Training is self-paced in bite-sized chunks so you choose the best time and place for you.

 Step 4: Start working in OnCore